We use affiliate links. They let us sustain ourselves at no cost to you.

 print('Error:', response.status_code)

 Python’s Requests isn’t the only HTTP client used for web scraping.
-There are other alternatives you can try out.
+There are other alternatives you can try out especially if you’re looking for better performance or asynchronous capabilities.

 We compiled a list of the best Python HTTP clients for you to try.